AlexFWulff/HaptoTech/ReadMe.md

 Other Info
 --------
-The currently working pin model is HTPin4.
+The currently working pin models are HTPin4 and HTPin5.
+The process of building HTPin4 is detailed on the HaptoTech home page.
 All other code is for refrence purposes only.